aryan008/rock-paper-scissors-m2/README.md

 ### Responsive Testing
 The site's repsonsiveness was tested using [Google's Mobile Friendly Tester](https://search.google.com/test/mobile-friendly) and [Responsinator](https://www.responsinator.com/).
+See the attached [link](testing_results.md) for the screenshot results of the Responsive testing section.

 See the following [link](assets/rm_files/googlr-mobile-friendly-tester.PNG) to review the screenshot of successful responsive testing of the site for Google's Mobile Friendly Tester.
 See the folling [link](https://search.google.com/test/mobile-friendly?id=2KHHLDXx5JS6ztmWjdr9Nw) for the live test of Google's Mobile Friendly Tester.